open-contracting/standard/docs/guidance/map/amendments.md

 ### Example 1: Tender updates and amendments

-This example illustrates how new information, updates and amendments are modelled in OCDS.
+This example illustrates how new information, updates and amendments are modelled in OCDS when publishing a change history using releases and records.

 #### Tender release